 Measures can be developed either explicitly or tacitly, either consciously or unconsciously.
-For instance, modern ideologies could be gauged as measure-setting programmes.
+For instance, modern ideologies could be appraised as measure-setting programmes.
 The famous Marxian rally call, 'From each according to his ability, to each according to his need!'
-(Marx 1875) is a measure programme - unfortunately, an under-specified one.
+(Marx, 1875), is a measure programme - unfortunately, an under-specified one.
 Yet, besides their existence as deliberate and planned means to certain ends, measures also seem to possess a sort of natural history.
-The tacit deployment of measures is, for instance, the topic of Land and sea by the thenleading-Nazi scholar Carl Schmitt (1942).
-Written at a time when he could still hope that Germany would win the war, Land and sea draws the emergence of new measures in European politics from a configuration of the geographical balance in the international order among nations.
-With his notion of Maßnahme, Schmitt provided one of the first conceptual histories of globalisation, where territorial occupation is itself described as an implementation of measure: indeed, occupation [Nehmen] and the ensuing division of the land [Teilen] are what, in Schmitt's view, found the productivity or value accretion [Weiden] of a given society and, consequently, enable the emergence of a legal order with its whole epistemology.
+The tacit deployment of measures is, for instance, the topic of Land and Sea by the then leading Nazi scholar Carl Schmitt (2015[1942]).
+Written at a time when he could still hope that Germany would win the war, Land and Sea draws the emergence of new measures in European politics from a configuration of the geographical balance in the international order among nations.
+With his notion of Maßnahme, Schmitt provided one of the first conceptual histories of globalization, where territorial occupation is itself described as an implementation of measure: indeed, occupation (Nehme) and the ensuing division of the land (Teilen) are what, in Schmitt's view, found the productivity or value accretion (Weiden) of a given society and, consequently, enable the emergence of a legal order with its whole epistemology.

 As the above examples illustrate, the episteme in which measure-value environments are imbued is deeply historical: it is dynamic and open to transformation.
-The procedures of visibilisation of value are not fixed even within a single discipline, and can be contested or rearticulated.
+The procedures of visibilization of value are not fixed even within a single discipline, and can be contested or re-articulated.
 Take the case of price understood as 'value made economically visible'.
-To explain the dynamic of value accretion, or valorisation (Verwertung), Marx (1867) famously criticised the paradigm of circulatory exchange.
-In his view, classical economics, based on a principle of generalised equivalence, failed to explain the creation of value.
+To explain the dynamic of value accretion, or valorization (Verwertung), Marx (1992[1867]) famously criticized the paradigm of circulatory exchange.
+In his view, classical economics, based on a principle of generalized equivalence, failed to explain the creation of value.
 For Marx, by contrast, value is created in the background of circulation, that is, in the process of production.
-As concerns our analysis of the episteme-power nexus, two essential ideas can be retained form his analysis: first, value changes, and cannot but change (prices, incomes and profits go up and down); second, value metamorphoses, and cannot but metamorphose (even bare economic value always necessarily incorporates additional social dimensions, such as labour).
-A general inquiry into the dynamics of value creation and value accretion should be able to keep within a single theoretical grasp a wide range of value-operations, including conception, production, stabilisation, transformation, exchange, challenge, and so on.
-Also, valorisation processes are complex, multifaceted, inherently unstable dynamics of production, circulation and transmutation of not only material goods.
+As concerns our analysis of the episteme-power nexus, two essential ideas can be retained from his analysis: first, value changes, and cannot but change (prices, incomes and profits go up and down); second, value metamorphoses, and cannot but metamorphose (even bare economic value always necessarily incorporates additional social dimensions, such as labour).
+A general inquiry into the dynamics of value creation and value accretion should be able to keep within a single theoretical grasp a wide range of value-operations, including production. conception. stabilization, transformation, exchange. challenge, and so on.
+Also, valorization processes are complex, multifaceted, inherently unstable dynamics of production, circulation and transmutation of not only material goods.
 For instance, in the case of urban places, economic land value precipitates and condenses a number of scattered, convergent or divergent, social forces which include discursive repertoires and representations, such as the public perception of local disorder, and so on.